ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleProfilesApi.md

 # **GetProfileByUserId**
 > EmployeeFullWrapper GetProfileByUserId (string userid)

-Returns the detailed information about a profile of the user with the name specified in the request.
+Returns the detailed information about a profile of the user with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-profile-by-user-id/).